Defying global pressure, Maduro seeks re-election in Venezuela

 With oil output at a 30-year low, foreign debtors looking to up the pressure, and multinationals departing or minimizing operations in Venezuela, Maduro will face a Herculean task to turn around the moribund economy.

-Additional reporting by Corina Pons in Barquisimeto; Editing by Alexandra Ulmer and Steve Orlofsky
+Additional reporting by Corina Pons in Barquisimeto; Editing by Alexandra Ulmer, Steve Orlofsky and Mark Potter